Permanent life insurance coverage is a contentious issue for some as the cost of insurance goes up if the life policy has to inevitably pay out.

 Variable universal life insurance combines the features of variable and universal life insurance.
 You decide how premium dollars get invested and can adjust premium payments and the death benefit.

 You can diversify your investments through money market accounts to earn higher returns.
 But there’s an element of risk because it’s impossible to predict how the market will perform.
 Variable universal life insurance may be a good fit for people seeking maximum flexibility.

 Permanent Life Insurance Quotes

-Permanent life insurance is costlier than term life insurance because it builds cash value.
-However, premium rates are significantly different among different permanent life policy types.
+Permanent life insurance is costlier than term life insurance due to the cash value component.
+However, premium rates are significantly different among different permanent life insurance policy types.
 In general, whole life premiums are higher than universal life for the same coverage amount.

 Permanent vs. Term Life Insurance

 Both permanent and term life insurance provide financial protection to your loved ones upon your passing.
 But that’s pretty much where the similarities finish.

 Term insurance covers you for a limited period of time; while a permanent policy covers you until death, providing lifelong financial protection.
 Also, permanent policies — unlike term life insurance — build cash value.

 Furthermore, all term life insurance policies offer guaranteed death benefits, but the same can’t be said for permanent life insurance policies.
 Some permanent life insurance policies let you increase or decrease the benefit amount as per your needs.

 Finally, in the case of some permanent policies, you can adjust the frequency and amount of your premium payments.
 This kind of adjustability is not available in term life insurance policies.